zowe/zowe-client-java-sdk/README.md

 This project contains maven plugins within the pom.xml.
 Some of these require the maven2 repository.
 As such, the settings.xml file for your maven setup needs to have a maven2 repository specified.

 Within the project's root directory, a settings_example.xml is available as a template for this project usage within your local development environment.

+## Publishing Releases with GitHub Actions

+Releases are published to Maven Central using the GitHub Actions workflow at `.github/workflows/release.yml`.

+### Required GitHub Secrets

+Configure the following repository secrets under **Settings → Secrets and variables → Actions**:

+* `SONATYPE_USERNAME`
+* `SONATYPE_PASSWORD`
+* `GPG_PRIVATE_KEY`
+* `GPG_PASSPHRASE`
+* `GPG_KEYID`

+### Starting a Release

+1. Go to **GitHub → Actions**.
+2. Select the **Release** workflow.
+3. Click **Run workflow**.
+4. Enter the release version (for example, `7.0.5`), or leave it empty to use the version currently in `pom.xml`.
+5. Choose whether to skip tests.
+6. Click **Run workflow**.

+The workflow will automatically:

+* Set the release version if one was provided.
+* Build and test the project.
+* Deploy the artifacts to Maven Central.
+* Commit the release version to the repository.
+* Create and push the `v<version>` Git tag.
+* Create the GitHub Release with automatically generated release notes.

+No manual Git tag or GitHub Release creation is required.